ascend4/ascend4/IDAS.md

    state trajectory, but `hasSensitivities()` should report false or an empty parameter dimension.

+   - Status: implemented as a distinct `INTEGRATOR IDAS` engine registered by `package_load('ida')` when the build links against SUNDIALS IDAS.
+   - Status: fallback state-only behavior works; if no sensitivity parameters are configured, IDAS follows the ordinary IDA solve path and does not call `IDASensInit`.
+   - Remaining: no `hasSensitivities()` API exists yet.
+Current callers can infer availability from `getNumSensitivityParameters()` and the returned observation-sensitivity matrix.

 2. Sensitivity parameter selection should be API-driven first.
 These parameters are the $p_j$ values supplied to IDAS through `IDASetSensParams`.
 In an optimisation wrapper, the optimiser's free variables naturally define this